icons8/lunacy-docs/docs/layers.md

 ## Grouping layers

-You can combine together multiple layers relating to the same design element and then move and resize them as a single object.
+You can combine together multiple layers relating to the same design element and then move and resize them as a single layer.
 Also, layer grouping is a way to organize your **Layer List**, which in some projects can include hundreds of items or more.
 For this, you can create nested layer groups within other groups.

 To create a group, select the layers that you want to group and click the **Group** button (![Group button](public/objects-groupbutton.png)) on the context toolbar or press `Ctrl+G`.